samsquire/ideas5/README.md

 # 2. Matrix multiplication on matrixes of movements of identities

 Matrix multiplication is very useful, but what if matrix multiplication can be useful with the movement of identities through a program space?
-A matrix multiplication is similar to a breadth first search.
+A matrix multiplication is similar to a breadth first search and a rotation.

 # 3. VLIW software